AuroraMe vs NOAA Space Weather (2026) | Comparison

 Is NOAA Space Weather better than AuroraMe?

 They serve different purposes.
-NOAA provides the raw data — it's the authoritative source used by professionals, power grid operators, and scientists.
-AuroraMe takes that data and makes it actionable for consumers: 5-factor predictions for your exact location, push notifications, 37 languages, and human-readable status descriptions.
-Think of NOAA as the weather station and AuroraMe as the weather app.
+NOAA provides the raw data and is the authoritative source for professionals, grid operators, and scientists.
+AuroraMe makes it actionable for consumers with location-specific 5-factor predictions, using a privacy-preserving 0.25° local weather grid near the selected point, plus push notifications, 37 languages, and human-readable status descriptions.

 Can NOAA send aurora push notifications?

 No. NOAA SWPC offers email alerts for registered professional users, but no consumer push notifications, no mobile app, and no location-specific alerts.
-AuroraMe provides 14 push notification types including predictive alerts, quiet hours, and per-location control — filling the gap between NOAA's data and the consumer need for proactive aurora alerts.
+AuroraMe provides 14 push notification types, including predictive alerts, quiet hours, and per-location control, filling the gap between NOAA's data and a consumer's need to be told when to go outside.

 Is NOAA Space Weather free?

 Yes, completely free and funded by US taxpayers.
 All data on NOAA SWPC is open and freely available.
-AuroraMe also offers a free tier with 1 location, 5-factor predictions, 7 map layers, and Sun Intelligence.
+AuroraMe also offers a free tier with 1 location, 5-factor predictions, 6 map overlays, and Sun Intelligence.
 AuroraMe's premium (for multiple locations and all notification types) is the only paid component in this comparison.

 Why not just use NOAA directly for aurora forecasting?